Existence and stability of partially congested propagation fronts in a one-dimensional Navier-Stokes model: Partially congested profiles

-\subsection{Finer description in the transition zone}
+\subsection{Finer description in the transition zone.}

-We now compute a more precise asymptotic expansion of $\fv_\ep$ in the vicinity of $0$ .
-Our goal is two-fold: firstly, since $\fv_\ep$ has $\mathcal C^1$ (and even $\mathcal C^\infty$) regularity for all $\ep>0$, it is natural to look for a $\mathcal C^1$ approximation, whereas the derivative of $\bar \fv $ has a jump at $\xi=0$.
-Secondly, the convergence in paragraph \ref{ssec:qualitative-cv} is only qualitative, whereas we wish to derive a quantitative error estimate.
+We now compute a more precise asymptotic expansion of $\fv_\ep$ in the vicinity of $0$.
+Indeed, there is no explicit formula for $\fv_\ep$ and therefore our purpose is to exhibit an approximation of $\fv_\ep$ which highlights its small scale dependencies in the vicinity of the transition zone $\xi = 0$.
+Our goal is two-fold: firstly, since $\fv_\ep$ has $\mathcal C^1$ (and even $\mathcal C^\infty$) regularity for all $\ep>0$, it is natural to look for a $\mathcal C^1$ approximation of $\fv_\ep$, while the derivative of $\bar \fv $ has a jump at $\xi=0$.
+Secondly, the convergence in Paragraph \ref{ssec:qualitative-cv} is only qualitative, whereas we wish to derive a quantitative error estimate.

-We define an approximate solution $\fvapp$ by taking the following Ansatz \be \fvapp:= \bar \fv (\xi) +\left\{
+We define an approximate solution $\fvapp$ by taking the following ansatz \be \fvapp:= \bar \fv (\xi) +\left\{

 \right. \ee where $\xi^*$, $K$ are real numbers that remain to be determined, together with the corrector $\tilde{v}$, $\chi\in \mathcal C^\infty_0(\R)$ is an arbitrary cut-off function such that $\chi(0)=1$ and $\chi'(0)=-1$, and $\bar \fv$ is the profile defined in Proposition \ref{prop:profile}.
-Note that because of the corrector $\chi$, the definition of the function $\fvapp$ differs slightly from the one of Proposition \ref{prop:est-transition}, but this does not affect the final estimate.
 We make the following requirements on these three unknowns ($K$, $\xi^*$ and $\tilde v$): \begin{enumerate} \item $\fvapp$ must be a $\mathcal C^1$ function on $\R$; \item $\fvapp$ must be an approximate solution of \eqref{eq:ED-TW} (in the sense that it satisfies the equation with a small, quantifiable remainder). \end{enumerate} We first identify $K, \xi^*$ and $\tilde{v}$, and then prove a quantitative error estimate between $\fv_\ep$ and $\fvapp$.

-\begin{rmk} \begin{itemize} \item The cut-off profile in the non-congested zone $\xi \geq 0$ is merely a technical corrector, which has no actual physical or mathematical relevance.
-As a consequence, we have removed this cut-off from the statement of Proposition \ref{prop:est-transition}.
+\begin{rem} \begin{itemize} \item The cut-off profile in the non-congested zone $\xi \geq 0$ is merely a technical corrector, which has no actual physical or mathematical relevance.